 The Later Years: 2006 - Current

 I sold off my ProTools equipment and most of my outboard gear, and began to play around with Reason + Record.
 The Foursquare Junkies and Opticon projects both materialized at this time – not only as musical outlets, but as a way to hone in on all the capabilities of my new workstation.
 I went on to help record and produce a few local artists and a hip-hop albums in my spare time.
-Over the years, while music has taken a backseat to my work and my other hobbies, I still try to find the time to record a song now and then, and perform as a vocalist in Ctrl+Alt ReWind.
+Over the years, while music has taken a backseat to my work and my other hobbies, I still try to find the time to record a song now and then, and perform as a guest vocalist in projects by request.
 Music is a part of me – and I feel that I cannot live without it in my life in at least in some capacity.

 Below is a discography spanning my entire musical life-time to date.
 Feel free to listen to, download, and share anything you would like.
 Enjoy! 🙂